I decided to do a mass film review — my own ad-hoc awards ceremony.

 When the 88th Academy Awards come in February, the winners will be selected by a body of people who collectively make up “the Academy” — actors, writers, directors, producers, and anyone who’s been invited to join the Academy by its governing board.

 While this is very genteel and democratic, it’s also frustrating and results in a lot of political and social theater.
 We recognize patterns: the Academy, like Hollywood, is liberal but not super liberal.
 They award feminist characters and LGBT storylines, but they also award bad movies like The Blind Side.
-They have affinities for nostalgia and Bruce Vilanch comedy, but actual comedies don’t stand a chance.
+The Academy has affinities for nostalgia and Bruce Vilanch comedy, but comedies don’t stand a chance.

 When we tune in to that star-studded night, we are forced to accept that winners are chosen by their peers and by all the biases and politics of La-La Land.
-And this can be frustrating.
-For this reason, I offer a totally biased, transparent, single-sourced list of winners from your favorite queer commentator.
+This can be frustrating.
+For this reason, I offer a totally biased, transparent, single-sourced list of winners from your favorite faggot commentator.
 Here are my picks for the best films of 2015.

 10. Beasts Of No Nation